nabilk11/nabilk11/README.md

 # hello, my name is nabil.

 ### Developer + Lifelong Entrepreneur --> My values do not extend too far past love and freedom <3
+- 35 Years Young & I been handsome for each and every one of them baby boiii...
 ![kitanaNew_wCurve - Edited](https://github.com/user-attachments/assets/f3377a47-a803-4b28-ab20-338c3742b9dd)